 The toothache plants, as its name suggests, is great for toothaches and mouth ailments.
 Here is a shortlist of its medicinal qualities.

 - Strong Diuretic

 How To Grow Spilanthes Acmella

 In northern climates, the toothache plant is an annual herb.
 Grows best in full sun but will tolerate partial shade.
-It prefers, rich, moist, well-draining soil with a pH of 6.1 to 6.5.
+It prefers fertile, moist, well-draining soil with a pH of 6.1 to 6.5.
 The optimal temperature for germinating the seeds is 20-24°C (68-75°F).
 To begin, be sure to surface sow the seeds as they require light to stimulate germination.
 If starting the seeds outdoors, bury the seeds 1/4 inch deep.
 Germination takes approx. 1-2 weeks.

 For the best germination results, it’s recommended to grow indoors in sterilized potting soil.
-A black earth and peat moss mixture works well.
-Always keep soil moist but never soggy.
-Once the seedlings have at least 2 sets of leaves they can be transplanted outside after the last risk of frost.
+Black earth and a peat moss mixture work well.
+Always keep the soil moist but never soggy.
+Once the seedlings have at least two sets of leaves, they can be transplanted outside after the last risk of frost.

 Rosemary Gladstar’s Medicinal Herbs: A Beginner’s Guide: 33 Healing Herbs to Know, Grow, and Use.